KICGunathilaka/Heaven_bakers/README.md

-# Heaven Bakers — Run Guide
+# Heaven Bakers — How to Run

-This project contains a React frontend (Vite) and a Node.js/Express backend with PostgreSQL.
-Follow these steps to run the app after cloning the repository.
+Heaven Bakers is a React (Vite) frontend and a Node.js/Express backend with PostgreSQL.

 ## Prerequisites
 - Node.js 18+ and npm
 - PostgreSQL 13+ running locally

-## 1) Clone the repo
+## 1) Clone
 ```bash
 git clone <your-repo-url>
 cd Heaven_Bakers